 Sand deposits or "tombolos" have developed behind the breakwaters that protect and enhance the island.
 A less dramatic, however still positive effect, is expected to occur behind the 8 additional breakwaters being constructed to the west of the existing breakwaters.

+Problems

-Problems The Isles Dernieres barrier island chain is experiencing some of the highest erosion rates of any coastal region in the world.
+The Isles Dernieres barrier island chain is experiencing some of the highest erosion rates of any coastal region in the world.
 Raccoon Island is experiencing shoreline retreat both gulfward and bayward, threatening one of the most productive wading bird nesting areas and shorebird habitats along the gulf coast.

+Restoration Strategy

-Restoration Strategy An existing demonstration project on the eastern end of the island, Raccoon Island Breakwaters Demonstration project (TE-29), has proven that segmented breakwaters can significantly reduce, and perhaps even reverse, shoreline erosion rates.
+An existing demonstration project on the eastern end of the island, Raccoon Island Breakwaters Demonstration project (TE-29), has proven that segmented breakwaters can significantly reduce, and perhaps even reverse, shoreline erosion rates.
 The primary goal of this project is to protect the Raccoon Island rookery and seabird colonies from the encroaching shoreline by: 1) reducing the rate of shoreline erosion along the western, gulfward side and 2) extending the longevity of northern backbay areas by creating 60 acres of intertidal wetlands that will serve as bird habitat.

 This project has been separated into two construction phases, Phase A and Phase B. Phase A includes the construction of eight additional segmented breakwaters gulfward of the island and immediately west of the existing breakwaters demonstration project and an eastern groin that will connect existing Breakwater No. 0 to the island.
 Phase B involves the construction of a retention dike along the northern shore to create a back bay enclosure that will be filled with sediments dredged from the bay and/or gulf, followed by vegetative plantings.

-Progress to Date This project was selected for engineering and design funding at the January 2002 Breaux Act Task Force meeting.
-Construction funding for Phase A was approved in October 2004.
-Request for Phase B construction funding is anticipated to occur in January 2008.
+Progress to Date

+Construction of Phase A was completed in September 2007 and Phase B in June 2013.
+All plantings are to be completed by the end of 2017.

 This project is on Priority Project List 11.

-(318) 473-7756 For more project information, please contact:
+For more information, please contact:

-Federal Sponsor: Natural Resources Conservation Service Alexandria, LA CPRA Local Sponsor: Coastal Protection and Restoration Authority Baton Rouge, LA (225) 342-4736 www.LaCoast.gov
+Federal Sponsor: Natural Resources Conservation Service Alexandria, LA (318) 473-7756

+Local Sponsor: Coastal Protection and Restoration Authority Baton Rouge, LA (225) 342-4736